butlera1/Trader/README.md

 Common Name*
 Email Address
 Common Name value should be the domain name of your website.
 It is local.website.dev in our example.
-If you have multiple sub domains, use a wildcard *.website.dev
+If you have multiple subdomains, use a wildcard *.website.dev

 The generated certificate will be in x509 container format with SHA256 signature algorithm, 2048bit RSA authentication key and is valid for 365 days.